Berkeley Eagles

-The Berkeley Eagles are an Australian rugby league football team based in Berkeley, a country town of the Illawarra region.
+The Berkeley Eagles are an Australian rugby league football team based in Berkeley, a suburb of Wollongong.
 The club are a part of Country Rugby League and has competed in the Illawarra competition.

 History

 Name and Emblem

 The Eagles logo consists of the name "Eagles" in large font, with the name "Berkeley Sports" in smaller font above it.
 Underneath lies a picture of a white eagle.
 The font is in the team's colours.